armin-reichert/pacman/README.md

 Do not read any further!

-https://kandi.openweaver.com/java/armin-reichert/pacman writes about this project: *It has a negative sentiment in the developer community.*
+https://kandi.openweaver.com/java/armin-reichert/pacman writes about this project:

+*It has a negative sentiment in the developer community.*

-LOL!
+**LOL**

 ## Ghost Lives Matter!
 Yellow man bad!